 The life of Craig Wright begins in October 1970, in the city of Brisbane, Australia.
 Little is known of his first years of life.
 What you do know is that Wright graduated from high school in 1987 at Padua College in Brisbane.

 From that time until later, little is known of Wright's life.
-However, in 2003, at Charles Sturt University (UCS), Wright began working as an adjunct academic and researcher at this university.
-It was there that Wright got two runs.
+However, in 2003, at Charles Sturt University (UCS), Wright began working as an adjunct scholar and researcher at this university.
+It was there that Wright gets two runs.
 The first in 2006 in "Technology of the information and communication" and the second in 2009, on "Computer Systems Security".

 In parallel, Craig Wright attended Northumbria University from 2005 to 2008.
 There, he obtained a degree in "Law in International Trade" with compliments.
 She also studied at Newcastle University from 2006 to 2009, where she graduated from "Statistics".